hidden-manchester/hidden-manchester.github.io/about.markdown

 To hide or show whole layers of features you can click the menu button ![menu icon](/images/menu.png) then the layers shown to toggle their visibility.

-If a feature has an extended description then you will be able to click ‘Read more…’ to go to the feature’s own page (for example [Guardian Underground Telephone Exchange](/gute/guardian-underground-telephone-exchange.html) where the feature is shown on it’s own in a map in at the top of the page.
+If a feature has an extended description then you will be able to click ‘Read more…’ to go to the feature’s own page (for example [Guardian Underground Telephone Exchange](/gute/guardian-underground-telephone-exchange.html) where the feature is shown on its own in a map in at the top of the page.
 Alternatively you can click the name of the collection to view all the related features (for example [Guardian Bunker](/gute.html).

 To quickly browse all the features choose [All Features](features.html) from the navigation above.
 You can jump to showing the feature on the map with other features by clicking the pin icon 📍 next to the feature’s name wherever it appears.